-Course files should be kept for seven years to align with Texas Higher Education Coordinating Board program review schedule and reporting.
-Departments may choose to burn all the information onto a CD.
-Course files should be maintained in an active file for three years and archived for an additional four years.
-Seven years after the course has been taught all course materials may be discarded.
+Course files should be kept for ten years to align with Texas Higher Education Coordinating Board program review schedule and reporting.
+After 10 years, the course materials will be housed with the program review files.

 : Regents' Rule 10.03.
 Ownership.